temporalio/documentation/docs/content/what-is-archival.md

   - explanation
 ---

-Archival is a feature that automatically backs up [Event Histories](/docs/content/what-is-an-event-history) from Temporal Cluster persistence to a custom blob store after the [Workflow Execution](/docs/content/what-is-a-workflow-execution) retention period is reached.
+Archival is a feature that automatically backs up [Event Histories](/docs/content/what-is-an-event-history) from Temporal Cluster persistence to a custom blob store after the Closed [Workflow Execution](/docs/content/what-is-a-workflow-execution) retention period is reached.

 The purpose of Archival is to keep [Event Histories](#event-history) as long as needed while not overwhelming the persistence store.